How has it taken me so long to get around to writing a budget breakdown for London?

 AVERAGE COST OF EATING OUT IS $57 PER DAY

-London has culture and history running through its veins.
 Churches and museums grace nearly every corner, enlightening history fanatics of the centuries old religious presence and modern art spirit that lives there.
 Most of the to-dos are best seen by simply walking through them.
-Big Ben, Tower of London and Tower Bridge are all a sight to be seen and an opportunity to capture that ‘London pic’.
-The National Museum is a free museum open to the public perched above the bustling Trafalgar Square.
+Big Ben, the Tower of London and Tower Bridge are all a sight to be seen and an opportunity to capture that ‘London pic’.
 The London Eye is an experience for those craving a 360-degree view of the city.
-The windowed pods adjacent to Thames River carry you up and around for views you can only see on the Eye.
+The windowed pods adjacent to River Thames carry you up and around for views you can only see on the Eye.
 Prices start at $28.

 Piccadilly Circus is London’s version of Time’s Square.
 It’s busy, brightly lit and full of people.
 But most importantly, it’s free.
 Yes, people watching at the circus is totally free of charge and totally worth it.
 For all you night owls, take notes.
-Soho, Brixton and the Theater District are dazzling in revelers.
 Pubs, Broadway productions, restaurants and clubs will keep you happily vibing until the wee hours of the morning if you so choose.

 Hyde Park and Kensington Gardens is a beautiful way to see a different side of London.
 Picnics, bike paths, swans, blooming gardens and a memorial walk pathed with history are all features of this must-do.
 There are no costs associated with this venture but there are vendors scattered around eager to serve you a coffee or lunch to accompany you on your stroll.

 There’s so many opportunities to get around the